Plainville Lawn Leveling Services

 Contact Plainville’s Department of Public Works for Soil Disposal & Grading Material Coordination

-Proper soil disposal and grading material management in Plainville requires coordination with the local Department of Public Works.
-Excess soil from grading projects must be disposed of at the Transfer Station or Recycling Center, which operates during posted hours and may require permits or fees, especially for quantities exceeding 50–100 cubic yards.
-Imported soil must meet specifications for clean fill or screened loam, with a pH of 6.0–7.0, organic matter content of 3–5%, and no clay clumps.
-Material categories include Clean Fill (grading-ready), Contaminated Soil (requiring coordination with the Health Department and MassDEP), Screened Topsoil (4–6 inches for final depth), and Amendments (compost, lime for acidic soils, sand for drainage).
-Coordination with municipal projects, traffic control permits, and strict prohibition of street or drain dumping (per NPDES) are essential.
-All activities must comply with Massachusetts organic waste rules.
+Proper management of soil and grading materials is essential for all site work in Plainville.
+Excess soil generated from grading must be disposed of at the municipal Transfer Station or Recycling Center, which operates during posted hours and may require permits or fees, especially for quantities exceeding 50–100 cubic yards.
+Imported soil must meet specifications for clean fill or screened loam, with a pH of 6.0–7.0 to address the region’s naturally acidic soils, and should contain 3–5% organic matter without clay clumps.
+Material categories include clean fill (grading-ready), contaminated soil (requiring coordination with the Health Department and MassDEP), screened topsoil (4–6 inches for final grading), and amendments such as compost, lime, or sand.
+Coordination with municipal projects, traffic control permits, and strict adherence to MA organic waste rules are required.
+Never dispose of soil or debris in streets or drains, as this violates NPDES regulations.

 Plainville Department of Public Works